 |Molecular and Environmental Plant Sciences||X||X|

-*Note the new Plant Breeding MS & PhD via distance education technology program will begin in Spring 2013.
+*Note the new Plant Breeding MS & PhD via distance education technology program began Spring 2013.

 Degree requirements are posted in the official TAMU Horticulture Graduate Handbook.
 Students must meet requirements set forth in the Texas A&M University catalog which is current in the year of their first registration, and the catalog is updated on an annual basis.
-The official University Catalog for the 2012-2013 academic year is Edition 135.
+The official University Catalog for the current academic year can be accessed here.

 Note that deadlines may be adjusted if you find a faculty member to work with you.
 For all other admission deadlines, please consult the Office of Graduate Studies.